Chapter 16 - Performance Automation

 Loading...

-To use the command above, replace the ENV-UUID placeholder with the UUID of one of your Blackfire environments and the TOKEN with the token you generated.
+To use the command above, replace the ENV_NAME_OR_UUID placeholder with the name or UUID of one of your Blackfire environments .

 Remember that the main benefits of storing scenarios in a .blackfire.yaml file alongside your code is to make them specific to your current work: a pull request, a branch, a specific version of your code, etc. Whenever you add a new feature, don't forget to update the scenarios.